Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 linkTitle: Customize access request and credentials request screens
 weight: 300
 ---
-Amplify Allows to personalize the access request screen and the credential screen to ask any information to your consumer and send them in return appropriate answer
+Amplify allows you to personalize the *access request* and *credential* screens by customizing consumer questions that return appropriate responses.

 ## Before you start